NassarX/SRD-200174-Project/README.md

 );
 ```

-## Using the Project

-> To import and run the project, you will can follow any of next options:
+> To import and run the project, you can follow any of next options:
 1. From MySQL Workbench import and execute `retail-chains-dump.sql` script which Contain
    - Database schema
    - Triggers